Gillian Beer: Early life

 Born Gillian Patricia Kempster Thomas in Surrey, England, Beer studied English Literature at St Anne's College, Oxford.
+At Oxford, she was a friend of fellow student John Carey and dated Del Kolve, both of whom became notable academics.

 Academic career

 Following teaching posts at Bedford College, London, and the University of Liverpool, she was a fellow of Girton College, Cambridge, for 30 years.
 She was later King Edward VII Professor of English Literature at Cambridge, and later president of Clare Hall, the University of Cambridge's distinctive, international postgraduate college.
 She served as chair of the judges for the Booker Prize in 1997.

 Her most intensive literary criticism lies in the field of Victorian studies.
 Darwin's Plots (1983), in particular, related the form of Victorian novels to Darwinist thinking.
 Its significance as a work was confirmed by the publication of a second edition by Cambridge University Press in 2000 and a third edition in 2009.
 She has also written important collections of essays on Virginia Woolf (The Common Ground, 1996) and on other aspects of the relations of literature, science, and other academic disciplines.